L3Skon/Machine_Learning/Sample Regression/Readme.md

 ## Introduction

 This is a simple analysis of global temperature data using Python.
-In this project, we will be analyzing the temperature data for the city of Århus.
+In this project, I will be analyzing the temperature data for the city of Århus.

 ## Data

-We will be using the Global Land Temperatures By City dataset which can be downloaded from Kaggle.
+I will be using the Global Land Temperatures By City dataset which can be downloaded from Kaggle.
 The dataset contains 8 columns and over 8 million rows of temperature data collected from various cities around the world since 1743.

 ## Libraries